pixel-tree/cloudy-logic/README.md

 ***Disclaimer!***

 *I was learning JS and Node during this project and so the code is fairly messy.
-Needs a major rework, e.g., lazy loading, build class of utilities for repetitive tasks/functions, implement algorithms to create elements, etc... basically needs to be redesigned top-down.*
+Needs a major rework, e.g., lazy loading, build class of utilities for repetitive tasks/functions, implement algorithms to create elements, etc... should be redesigned top-down.

 Clone repository: